Chemistry 101

 represent a broad, global swath of the investable universe.

-The table lists the annual returns for each asset class, ranked from best to worst such that the asset
+The table lists the annual returns for each asset class, ranked from best to worst such that the assetreturns—named in honor of the periodic table of elements that we all studied in our high school

 classes with the highest returns are listed above those with the lowest returns for the year.
 The